EmilyHueni/rec-road-trips/README.md

 Basic post processing of the data from here included calculating a new field for estimated travel time along each line (based on type of road and length of segment) and data type cleanup for various columns.

 Using the PGRouting extension within my postges rds database, the OSM lines were transformed into a functioning topology.
-Once the network was enabled, I used the st function xxxx to minimize the cost (travel time) and find the shortest path between two designated vertexes.
+Once the network was enabled, I used the PGR function dijkstra to minimize the cost (travel time) and find the shortest path between two designated nodes.
 When testing this algorithm on calculating 5 trips, I quickly realized that the algorithm was expensive and that it would not be feasible to run it on the 690k unique trips.

 Considering that I was only interested in the general flow network of people recreating on a national level I realized that I did not need the level of detail provided by the 690k unique routes.
 Rather I just generally needed to see where people were starting and ending.
 To overcome this problem, I used spatial clustering algorithms to group geographic locations that are nearby each other.
 This allowed me to group the tens of thousands of zip codes into 300 groups.